Burges Salmon, London

 - Ross Fairley, partner, Burges Salmon

 The event is run in partnership with Cenex and is kindly hosted by Burges Salmon.

 Regen launched “Harnessing the Electric Vehicle Revolution” in London to a wide audience of leading organisations.
 There was a strong view at the event that there is a need for greater dialogue and joint working to tackle topics such as smart charging, linking up EV’s with renewable generation and opportunities to provide services to the electricity network.
 We are, therefore, setting up this forum of businesses, local authorities, utilities, and policymakers as an opportunity for discussion, networking, and collaboration.

 EWiRE EV Lunch

-Ahead of the EV and Electricity System Forum, Regen will also be holding the third Entrepreneurial Women in Renewable Energy network (EWiRE) EV Lunch.
+Ahead of the EV and Electricity System Forum, Regen will also held the third Entrepreneurial Women in Renewable Energy network (EWiRE) EV Lunch.
 This forum aims to increase the visibility and profile of women in the EV sector, whilst looking at some of the key opportunities and challenges that face the sector as a whole.
-If you would like to join us or know of any women leading the charge in the EV space, please RSVP to Hannah Stanley before Friday 15 March.